ATTEND OUR WEDNESDAY FCS TOWN HALL

 We at the Ryerson Community Services Society are putting together a #FCSinAction faculty-level student community master plan.
 Throughout the year we will be hosting a series of forums open to all FCS undergraduate students, faculty, and alumni.
-During these open forums you may voice ideas, visions, and concerns to your student representatives on the faculty-level.
+During these open forums you may voice ideas, visions, and concerns to the RCSS.
 We will use all the ideas, visions, concerns to formulate meaningful policy, by-laws, services, events, and most importantly change.

-The Ryerson Community Services Society-RCSS has been hard at work over the past two months since our September FCS Undergraduate Town Hall.
-We are happy to announce two different Ground-Breaking MAJOR Announcements to the FCS Community and greater Ryerson Community.
+The Faculty of Community Services Society-FCSS has been hard at work over the past two months since our September FCS Undergraduate Town Hall.
+We are happy to announce four different Ground-Breaking MAJOR Announcements to the FCS Community and greater Ryerson Community.

 We are still very hard at work working on our Undergraduate Community Plan for our future sustainable student society.